Working From Home: How to Design a Home Office With Productivity and Comfort in Mind

 - Use curtains to separate workspace from home space if there are no or few physical barriers to keep your home space separate.

-Most importantly, work with members of your family to impress upon them that your home office is a separate and distinct part of your house.
+Most importantly, work with family members to impress upon them that your home office is a separate and distinct part of your house.
 Once they realize your home office is off-limits, they will respect your need for space while you're at work.
 Set up times when they can and cannot talk to you in your home office.
 Ask them to knock on your door (or even on the nearby wall, if there is no door) before asking a question or starting a conversation.
+If you're considering building a new home and can afford the additional space, look at options that might allow you have a dedicated home office; multi-generational floor plans are an ideal solution to working from home.

 Ensure Proper Lighting

 Light affects the way people work.
 It can affect mood, whether someone feels awake or sleepy, whether they're productive or droopy, and whether they're able to concentrate on the task at hand.
 Ultimately, proper lighting can affect your job performance, enthusiasm and motivation to work.
 Good interior lighting can also affect whether clients want to spend time at your business.

 The type of lighting you have in your home may be good for entertaining and spending time relaxing in the evenings, but you'll need different lighting for your home office.
 Lighting variety is especially important under these conditions.